-The Niehaus Center for Globalization and Governance (NCGG) at Princeton University’s Woodrow Wilson School of Public and International Affairs seeks up to six visitors for the 2017-2018 academic year Visiting Fellowship Program.
-NCGG will award one-year research positions to eligible, talented postdoctoral or more senior scholars.
+The Niehaus Center for Globalization and Governance (NCGG) at Princeton University’s Woodrow Wilson School of Public and International Affairs seeks up to eight visitors for the 2018-2019 academic year Visiting Fellowship Program.
 These awards are designed to promote basic research in the broad areas of international and comparative political economy, international organization and global governance, and globalization.
 Research on the causes and consequences of globalization, the political economy of foreign trade, monetary and regulatory policies, the sources of international cooperation at the global and regional level, the domestic and international politics of economic development, the political economy of human security issues, the evolution and impact of international institutions, and the politics of international law and human rights policies is of relevance.

 Outstanding scholars anywhere in the world are eligible to apply.
 The Center invites candidates with a background in political science, economics, modern history, sociology, anthropology, law, business, and other disciplines bearing on the study of globalization to apply.
-Preference will be given to recent recipients of a doctoral degree.
-Selected candidates will be required to be in residence for the duration of the fellowship (September 1, 2017 - July 1, 2018).
+Selected candidates will be required to be in residence for the duration of the fellowship (September 1, 2018 - July 1, 2019).

-Application Process – All candidates must use the online application process to submit materials and apply online at: http://jobs.princeton.edu.
-Search for requisition no. 1600791.
+Application Process – All candidates must use the online application process to submit materials at: http://www.princeton.edu/acad-positions/position/3921.

 Applicants are required to hold a Ph.D. in one of the above mentioned disciplines.
 To apply, please provide the following:

-Candidates who hold positions at academic institutions will also be required to submit:
+Candidates who hold positions at academic institutions may also be required to submit:

 Salary – Rank and salary will be contingent on qualifications.
 NCGG Fellows will receive applicable Princeton University benefits, a taxable moving allowance, and a $5,000 research fund.